Popular Indian Dessert : Low Calorie Gaajar Ka Halwa (Carrot Dessert)

-Preparations and Procedure---
+Preparations and the Instructions:

 - Let the mixture cook on low flame, till the whole milk is reduced or evaporated.
 Keep on stirring occasionally.
-Add sugar and pure ghee or refined cooking oil.
-You will find the mixture gets a gloss.
+Add sugar and pure ghee or any refined cooking oil.
+You will find that the mixture gets a gloss.
 Keep on stirring the entire mixture.

-- Add the raisins, cashew nuts, almonds and green cardamom powder.
+- Add the raisins, cashew nuts, almonds and the green cardamom powder.
 Keep turning the mixture for another 5 minutes.
 Decorate with lightly fried almonds and silver foil( optional).
 Serve hot.

 - This recipe is best prepared on low flame.
-This will bring out the nice, glossy texture, which will not happen, if cooked on a fast cooking mode such as Microwave or Pressure cooker.
+This will bring out the nice, glossy texture, which will not happen, if cooked on a fast cooking mode such as the Microwave or Pressure cooker.

 Will you try preparing the delicious and nutritious, Carrot halwa?